-Would you like to see forward around your foresail better?
-Do you hate the stains that you get on the tack of your foresail where it rubs over your supposedly “stainless” steel pulpit?
+If you regularly sail in a busy bay with other boaters, personal watercraft, kite boards, SUP boards, kayaks, and the like, it can get downright dangerous.
+Would you like to see forward under your foresail better to avoid a collision?
+Or do you hate the stains that you get on the tack of your foresail where it bends over your supposedly “stainless” steel pulpit?
 A foresail pendant will help you out on both counts.
 It’s a simple little thing to add to your rigging that will make you wonder why you didn’t think of it before.

 - It doesn’t work with a furler.

 - It raises the center of effort of the foresail almost the length of the pendant.
 In most conditions, this isn’t a significant factor or it can be compensated for by trimming the sail appropriately.
 On the other hand, you can always take it off if you want to and secure the foresail tack normally.